awsdocs/aws-cdk-guide/doc_source/hello_world.md

 Enter y to approve the changes and delete any stack resources\.

 **Note**
-This wouldn't have worked if we hadn't changed the bucket's `RemovalPolicy` just a minute ago\!
+This wouldn't have worked if we hadn't changed the bucket's `RemovalPolicy`\!
+Instead, the stack deletion would complete successfully, and the bucket would become orphaned \(no longer associated with the stack\)\.

+**Tip**
-If cdk destroy fails, it probably means you put something in your Amazon S3 bucket\.
+If the bucket still exists after you delete the stack, it probably means you put something in it\.
 AWS CloudFormation won't delete buckets with files in them\.
 Delete the files and try again\.

 ## Next steps<a name="hello_world_next_steps"></a>